Treatment Cost Calculator

 Time Your Treatment

-If you've already met your deductible for the year, you'll only pay coinsurance.
+If you have already met your deductible for the year, you will only pay coinsurance.
 Consider timing elective treatments accordingly.

 Procedures done in a doctor's office typically cost less than those in hospital-based facilities due to lower facility fees.